jessebmiller/rust-in-the-canyon/test-doc.md

 * Investigating the human condition at different interacting scales. small groups, towns, cities, and larger political structures.
 * Being a good western
+  * People can make a difference in a town
+  * People can leave town and reinvent themselves
+  * People are connected to a landscape
 * Exploring the folly of youthful moral richousness
+  * Or instead... youthful exploration of morality and justice
 * The interaction between various kinds of power.
 Mental, Social, Violent.

 # Rust in the Canyon